GraMya96/wordpress-development-boilerplate/README.md

     - Copy the content of Basic Gulp Theme/base-starter into ${sitename}_theme_dev

-3) Replace all strings "sitename" and "stnm" with actual Website Name & Prefix in package.json and package-lock.json (for double/triple worded names, use dashes. es. new-site)
+3) Replace all strings "sitename" and "stnm" with actual Website Name & Prefix in package.json and package-lock.json (for double/triple worded names, use dashes. eg. new-site)

 4) Replace "example" and "exmp" with actual Theme Name & Text Domain in theme_dev sass/base.scss